naveenspace7/naveenspace7.github.io/_posts/2020-1-23-DatastructuresCpp.md

 Since they are implemented as heaps, the time to access the value of interest (max - for max heap and min - for min heap) is `O(1)`.
 However, inserting an element into the heap takes `O(log n)` time.
 Since, insertions initially happen at the end of the array and keep climbing until they reach the desired position. (inserting an element actually calls the function `push_heap` on the underlying container).
 Pop operations also have a similar runtime.

 <!-- Operations possible -->
-Set allows the following operations:
+Priority queue allows the following operations:
 * Iterators: **None**
 * Capacity: empty, size
 * Modification: push, emplace, pop